Funstyle: Reception

 On the review aggregator website Metacritic, Funstyle has a score of 51 out of 100, which indicates "mixed or average reviews".
 Though the album's reviews were not generally positive, it was better-received than her self-titled 2003 release.

 Some reviews of the album were complimentary.
 AllMusic's Stephen Thomas Erlewine awarded the album 3 and a half out of 5 stars, remarking "it’s actually terribly refreshing to hear Phair so loose," and stating the album shows that Liz Phair "is on her way to once again being a compelling artist unafraid to take risks."
 Likewise, a review by Tiny Mix Tapes praised the album and stated: "she has crafted above all else an experience, and one that is entertaining and rewarding in ways that few records can be."

 Other reviewers were far more critical of the album, however.
 Pitchfork awarded the album 2.6 out of 10, called it "baffling," and stated that the album was ultimately "a shrewd way to lower expectations".
 Notably, however, Pitchfork gave Funstyle a higher rating than either of Liz Phair's preceding two albums.
 The A.V.
-Clubs Michaelangelo Matos was equally negative, stating that the tongue-in-cheek songs "aren't especially listenable" and "the seven straighter songs those experiments surround have just as little to recommend them."
+Club's Michaelangelo Matos was equally negative, stating that the tongue-in-cheek songs "aren't especially listenable" and "the seven straighter songs those experiments surround have just as little to recommend them."